The web is one of your best players in spreading your work and message.

 For more portfolio tips, check out "5 Portfolio Blunders That Make You Look Like an Amateur."

 2. Devaluing Your Artwork Online

 There are great low cost and easy-to-use options out there to help you create a great website if you need one.
 Squarespace, WordPress, and Weebly are websites that will help you design your own professional-looking website with web hosting and e-commerce options.
 Artwork Archive also offers a public profile that allows artists to publish directly from their inventory onto a professional and clean online portfolio—no web development skills necessary.

-“The internet is full of artists who are practically giving their work away,” says artist and author Gary Boyler.
+“The internet is full of artists who are practically giving their work away,” says artist and author Gary Bolyer.
 Establish yourself as a professional by using sites that reflect your credibility and avoid sites that could compromise the value of your brand.